-- Optional remote keyless entry, cruise control, power mirrors and a six-CD changer
+- Optional power mirrors and a six-CD changer

 Under the Hood

-FJ Cruisers are available in two- and four-wheel-drive configurations; they all use the same 4.0-liter V-6 engine.
+FJ Cruisers are available in rear- and four-wheel-drive configurations; they all use the same 4.0-liter V-6 engine.

-- Two-wheel-drive FJ Cruiser gets standard five-speed automatic transmission
+- Two-wheel-drive FJ Cruiser gets five-speed automatic transmission

 - Four-wheel-drive models get either the automatic or a six-speed manual

-- 4WD includes locking rear differential and two-speed transfer case with a 2.57:1 low-range ratio
+- 4WD includes a two-speed transfer case with a 2.57:1 low-range ratio

 - Skid plates, mud guards and tow hooks

-- Offroad package adds Bilstein shock absorbers, an additional engine air cleaner and a special locking rear differential that communicates and cooperates with the brake-based traction control
+- Off-road package adds Bilstein shock absorbers and a special locking rear differential that communicates and cooperates with the brake-based traction control

 The FJ earned Good results in the Insurance Institute for Highway Safety's frontal-offset and side-impact crash tests.
-New for 2009 is a roll-sensing feature that works with the side-impact and side curtain airbags to deploy them in the event of a rollover.
-Active head restraints are also new; they move forward in a collision to restrict head movement.
+There is a roll-sensing feature that works with the side curtain airbags to deploy them in the event of a rollover.
+There are also standard active front head restraints; they move forward in a rear-end collision to restrict head movement.